wpscholar-wp-plugins/random-post-on-refresh/readme.txt

 * **not** - Provide a comma-separated list of post IDs to exclude.
 Example: `[random_post_on_refresh not="3, 456, 876"]`

 * **post_type** - Provide a post type or a comma-separated list of post types to pull from.
 You must use the internal post type name.
 Default is `post`.
 Example: `[random_post_on_refresh post_type="page"]`

+* **posts_per_page** - Provide the number of posts to fetch.
+Defaults to 100.
+Posts are randomly selected from the posts fetched.

 * **search** - Provide a custom search term to limit the random posts returned.
 Example: `[random_post_on_refresh search="relativity"]`